 Created in 1896, the Buffalo Niagara YMCA Turkey Trot is the oldest consecutively run footrace in North America.
-Not even a freak snowstorm in 2000 kept runners off the streets of Buffalo!
+Not even a record-breaking snowstorm in 2002 kept runners off the streets of Buffalo!
 This year, expect 14,000 runners (the cap) and walkers to come dressed to impress, ready to take on the 8K course and the fifth annual costume contest.
-The event supports local YMCA programs and hopes to top last year’s 4,600 pound food donation to the Food Bank of WNY.
+The event supports local YMCA programs.

 Location: Cincinnati, OH

 Runners brave freezing temps at Paul Brown Stadium, home to the Cincinnati Bengals, for the annual Western & Southern Thanksgiving Day Race and McDonald’s Kids Run.
 This year marks the 107th annual running of the 10K event, making it the oldest road race of any kind in the Midwest, the sixth oldest race in the country and perhaps the only turkey trot around to cross the Ohio River — twice!
 The race proceeds go toward the Ronald McDonald House, Girls on the Run, the UC Barrett Cancer Center and many other charities.

 Location: Miamisburg, OH

 Location: Berwick, PA

 We’re still not sure what diamonds have to do with Thanksgiving, but the bling sure gets 2,000 runners up and at ‘em!
 The top seven male and female winners of the challenging 9-mile Run for Diamonds (the fourth oldest road race in America), take home diamond rings and diamond pendants, respectively.
-And for those who miss out on the prized jewels, there’s always free post-race pizza and soda to look forward to!
+And for those who miss out on the prized jewels, there’s always free post-race pizza to look forward to!

 Location: Arlington, TX

-Texas sports fans will love the sixth annual Arlington Turkey Trot, which gives runners a chance to race past Rangers Ballpark and Cowboys Stadium on the out-and-back 5K loop.
-There were more than 1,100 timed runners at last year’s trot and even more toeing the line for the “Puffin’ and Stuffin’” 1-mile fun run.
+Texas sports fans will love the seventh annual Arlington Turkey Trot, which gives runners a chance to race past Rangers Ballpark and Cowboys Stadium on the out-and-back 5K loop.
+There were more than 1,000 timed runners participate in the trot and even more toe the line for the “Puffin’ and Stuffin’” 1-mile fun run.
 Winners get a free pair of sneakers and race proceeds support The Shoe Bank, a local charity that provides shoes for 25,000 people in need each year.